How Essential Oils Are Made

 How Steam Distillation creates essential oils from plants

-The plants are placed into a large container called a Still, which is usually made of stainless steel
+The plants are placed into a large container called a Still (yep - same device used for brewing alcohol), which is usually made of stainless steel

 Steam is injected into the still through an inlet such that it passes through the plant material containing the desired oils, releasing the plant’s aromatic molecules and turning them into vapor.